janschill/cern-solid-code-investigation/report/review-solid-spec.md

 A WebID can also be defined without the fragment identifier.
 In this case a request to the WebID URI needs to return a Location header in its response, giving an URI where the Profile Document resides.

+When making requests to a Solid server to create a resource on the server, HTTP `POST`, `PUT` or `PATCH` can be used.
+If the client wants to associate a specific URI with a resource, `PUT` or `PATCH` needs to be used.
+The server can be implemented to allow URI suggestions through a `POST` request and the `Slug` header.
+Otherwise, `POST` is the only way of letting the server decide on a URI for the resource [[Source]](https://solid.github.io/specification/#resource-type-heuristics).

+A server must implement the HTTP response header: `Accept-Patch`, `Accept-Post`, `Accept-Put`.
+These headers specify which media-type the server understands in the corresponding request.

 TODO: Give short introduction to these topics: